 - Lower stress levels, and sleep more – yes, sleep can impact gut health and vice versa!

-- Eat less refined and processed foods, and lean toward a more anti-inflammatory diet that includes plenty of high fiber foods like chia seeds, vegetables, fermented veggies (which you should rotate through) and of course, bone broth!
-It’s even ok to eat red meat in moderation (think grass-fed), but rotate with other high quality proteins or it can significantly change your gut’s microbiome.
+- Eat less refined and processed foods and lean toward a more anti-inflammatory diet that includes plenty of high fiber foods like chia seeds, vegetables, fermented veggies (which you should rotate through) and, of course, bone broth!
+It’s even ok to eat red meat in moderation (think grass-fed), but rotate it with other high quality proteins or it can significantly change your gut’s microbiome.

-Additionally, because no one’s nutrition is perfect (not even mine!) it might be a good idea to supplement with some targeted “nutriceuticals” to help fill in the gaps in your daily diet.
+Additionally, because no one’s nutrition is perfect (not even your nutritionist!), it might be a good idea to supplement with some targeted “nutriceuticals” to help fill in the gaps in your daily diet.

 Supplements that can benefit gut health